Yugandharladhe/ExcelSheetToDatabase/README.md

 localhost:8080/api/allEmployees
 it will fetch all employees of database which was inserted by excel sheet.

-# excel sheet contains 4 columns
+# excel sheet contains 4 columns(sheet name should be "sheet1")
 id ,department ,name ,salary